1. Help Center

 Description of filtering criteria

-Filtering by points allows a developer or user to choose a general level of impact that is appropriate for the context.
-Points are allocated based on the following options: individual (5 points, eg. biking to work instead of using the car), social (10 points, eg. convince your friend to buy second-hand instead of buying new) and community impact (15 points, eg. talking to your local politician to implement a car tax in your neighbourhood).
-High point scores mean a large indirect impact or handprint.
+Filtering by points allows the user to select tips based on its level of impact.
+The handprint is quantified using a points scale with the following options: individual (5 points, eg. biking to work instead of using the car), social (10 points, eg. convince your friend to buy second-hand instead of buying new) and community impact (15 points, eg. talking to your local politician to implement a car tax in your neighbourhood).
+A high point score means a large indirect impact - in addition to lowering your own footprint, you are influencing others to reduce theirs.

-Each tip also has a set of investment attributes which describe the different types of costs associated with the tip.
-Filtering on these attributes allows a user to start out with free and simple tips and only be presented with high investment tips when the context is right:
+Each tip also has a set of investment attributes which describe the different types of costs associated with performing the tip.
+Filtering on these attributes allows a user to exclusively receive tips that align with their desired commitment and experience level.

-• The social difficulty is based on the perceived difficulty of performing a tip.
-The social investment is split into following options: socially acceptable (easy to do), inconvenient (moderately easy to do) and breaks social norms (requires effort to do).
-For example the tip “avoid over-purchasing food” would be classified as socially acceptable since it is rather easy to perform, but the tip “walk to work instead of taking the car” would be classified as inconvenient since it involves a bit more effort.
+The social difficulty is based on the perceived difficulty of performing a tip, taking into consideration that the participant is a member of a society that sets expectations and limitations to how they conduct their life.
+The social difficulty is split into following options: socially acceptable (easy to do), inconvenient (moderately easy to do) and breaks social norms (requires effort to do).
+For example the tip “avoid over-purchasing food” would be classified as socially acceptable since it is rather easy to perform and does not require any involvement of members of the participant’s community outside of the household.
+The tip “walk to work instead of taking the car”, however, would be classified as inconvenient since it involves a bit more effort.

 Output

-This endpoint returns a list of actions the user can undertake to lower their CO2e emissions by practising more sustainable behaviour.
+This endpoint returns a list of actions the user can undertake in order to lower their CO2e emissions by practising more sustainable behaviour.
 For each tip, the following attributes are displayed:

 • title: name of the tip